bedrock-viz/bedrock-viz/README.md

   * Show Mobs and Objects -- click on an entry and the map will be updated with labeled points.
 You can toggle on as many different types as you like.
 Click on the points or labels to get more info on the item.
 Note that labels are not drawn when you are zoomed out.
   * Enable elevation overlay (shaded relief)
   * Enable chunk grid overlay

-You can visualize areas that are mob spawnable using the bedrock-viz command-line switch '--check-spawn'.
-For example, '--check-spawn=0,-1,-152,180' will find all spawnable blocks in the overworld centered at -1,-152 with a radius of 180.
-In the web app, you can toggle the "Spawnable" blocks on using the option on the "Blocks" menu.
-The icons for the spawnable area are purple dots by default.
-You can click on these dots to see the details.
-You can then click on the "Pos" element to go to that layer (if you ran bedrock-viz with --html-all).
-When you are viewing a raw layer (e.g. layer 12) as opposed to "Overview", the icons will change into green up arrows (indicating the spwanable block is above this layer), red down arrows (indicating the spawnable block is below this layer), or white squares (indicating the spawnable block is on this layer).
-Keep in mind that the spawnable block is *above* the solid block the mob could spawn on.

 ## Web App Notes